 Let’s take a look at what research is saying:

 - 0.54-0.63 g/lb – Increased protein beneficial for certain active individuals?

 - 0.63-0.68 g/lb – Dietary protein requirements in sports

 - And many other studies.

-Some papers examining many other research studies come to our aid and recommend us a more optimal range of protein intake of 1.1 – 1.4 g/lb which is a summary of many studies and one of this papers that come closer to what some good recommendations would be is Kevin Tipton and Robert Wolfe’s paper.
+Some papers examining many other research studies come to our aid, and recommend us a more optimal range of protein intake of 1.1 – 1.4 g/lb which is a summary of many studies.
+One of those papers that come closer to what some good recommendations would be is Kevin Tipton and Robert Wolfe’s paper.

-That being said, can you share this article with some of your friends that are going to the gym to help them?
+That being said, can you share this article with some of your friends that are having trouble building or maintaining muscle mass?

-They’ll surely adjust their protein intake next time they want to build muscle of lose fat and thank you first and me later.
+They’ll surely adjust their protein intake next time they’ll want to build muscle of lose fat, and thank you first and me later.